Category Archives: Greek Royals

 Royal Romance

 In an effort for young, suitable European royals to meet and mingle (and also to boost tourism in Greece), Sophia’s mother arranged a Mediterranean cruise on the Greek yacht Agamemnon in 1954.
-Several teenage and twenty-something royals were invited on the trip to tour a handful of Greek islands.
+Several teenage and twenty-something royals were invited to tour a handful of Greek islands.
 Juan Carlos and Sophie were among the young royals on the cruise.

 The families of Sophia and Juan Carlos reunited in Rome at the 1960 Olympic Games.
 The Greek royal family held a dinner for their Spanish guests onboard the ship Polemistis.
 At that point, Sophia and Juan Carlos had not seen each other for several months.
 During that time Juan Carlos had grown a mustache, which Sophia disliked on sight.
 She reportedly grabbed Juan Carlos’ hand, took him to the ship’s bathroom, and shaved off the mustache.
 Sophia later expressed surprise that he let her do it.
 Following the Olympics, Sophia’s family invited Juan Carlos and his family to spend Christmas 1960 with them in Corfu, Greece.